 All rivers run to the sea

-These two facts, combined with the huge increase in plastic products that are used daily (in 2008 more than half a million tonnes per day was produced worldwide) has meant that our oceans have become inundated with plastic, floating on the surface or coating the reefs and seafloors.
+These two facts, combined with the huge increase in plastic products that are used daily (over a million tonnes per day produced worldwide) has caused our oceans to become inundated with plastic, floating on the surface or coating the reef and seafloor.

-Once the plastic waste enters the oceans it is influenced by global currents that distribute it around the world.
-It is broken into ever smaller particles by wave action, but doesn't ever completely disintegrate, meaning the ocean turns into a kind of plastic soup of particles of varying sizes.
+Once plastic waste enters the ocean it is moved by global currents that distribute it around the world.
+Plastic is broken into ever smaller particles by wave action, but never completely disintegrates, meaning the ocean turns into a kind of plastic soup of particles of varying sizes.
 These enter the marine food chain (and hence our food sources), and kill huge amounts of sea life, such as turtles, who mistake plastic bags for their normal jellyfish prey, or sea birds who die far from civilization with collections of plastic in their bellies.